 First, these people groups who do not know of Jesus are typically in areas where the church is persecuted, or they are geographically isolated.
 Frequently, these UUPGs are high in the mountains, in the middle of deserts, hidden in jungles, lost in urban slums, living a nomadic lifestyle, or living on small islands in the middle of vast oceans.
 And reaching them will not be easy for a variety of reasons: persecution from governments, hostility from locals, dangerous roads, wars, politics, local crime, terrorism, or extreme weather (just to name a few).

-Yet, many Christians are risk averse and are not willing to go to these people.
+So, many Christians are risk averse and are not willing to go to these people.
 It may also be true that other Christians are perhaps foolhardy.
-It became clear last November when All Nations missionary, John Chau, was killed while trying to reach the North Sentinelese people that there was widespread disagreement among Christians about his mission.
+It became clear in November 2019 when All Nations missionary, John Chau, was killed while trying to reach the North Sentinelese people that there was widespread disagreement among Christians about his mission.
 Many condemned John Chau, and a few others praised his courage; but few seemed to think critically through the issues involved or ask questions about the details.

 We need to think about the risk and count the cost, as Scripture commands (Luke 14:28).